Assessment issues

 Students are reminded that the completion of exams does not mean that they are completely free to begin holidays, etc. Within the published term dates, students may be required to attend resit examinations or to provide additional information which would help in the decision making process.
 You must make yourself available within the term dates for such activities.

-Examination Venues
+Examination venues

 If students are scheduled to sit an examination in a location outside of the University College Birmingham Buildings, maps are available on Canvas and from the Examinations Unit (Third Floor, The Link).